thomasdiggs/Project_Euler/README.md

 # Project Euler

-A Collection of my solutions written in C# to problems from ProjectEuler.com.
+A collection of solutions for problems on ProjectEuler.com written in C#.